ameyabhamare/Customer-Personality-Analysis/README.md

 ### Installation instructions
 - Install dev dependencies by running `pip install -r requirements.txt`
+- Download the [FitBit Kaggle dataset](https://www.kaggle.com/datasets/arashnic/fitbit) and extract it to the `data/` directory at the root of this project.

 ### Running the app
 - We conveniently have a `./run.sh` script you can run to start the application.